 The things they really wanted to do, however, are the things they became more excited about, and did often for hours at a time.
 They learned confidently from mistakes, pushed the boundaries of their understanding way beyond mine.

 As he grew older, he taught himself many things and always wanted to know more.
-He spent hours playing his clarinet and reached a high level, even with little teaching, although he was pleased when eventually we managed to find a teacher who could instruct him in advanced technique.
-He joined theatre classes, and considered being a professional actor.
+He spent hours playing his clarinet and reached a high level, even with little teaching.
+In his mid-teens, he joined theatre classes, and considered being a professional actor.
 He taught himself to juggle, from books and online.

-He considered musical instrument repair, and we found some relevant books which enabled him to get started.
-Then at 19 he went to work for two years on the ‘floating bookshop’ MV Doulos, where he trained as a deck-hand, helped in the IT department, did some videography, as well as drama, puppetry and music.
-After six months he became ‘waterman’, a very responsible job on the ship which required flexible thining and self-motivation.
-The waterman before him was also home educated!
+He considered musical instrument repair, and we found some relevant books.
+Then at 19 he went to work for two years on a ship, where he trained as a deck-hand.
+After six months he became ‘waterman’.
+This was a responsible job which required flexible thinking and self-motivation.

-After a year as waterman, my son moved to the audio-visual department, and at the end of two years he took a three-month furlough, then returned to the ship for another two years.
-Home education prepared him well for the mix of cultures and different tasks he has needed to do, and encouraged him to realise that there were no limits to what he could learn, if he chose to.
+After a year as waterman, my son moved to the audio-visual department.
+At the end of two years he took a three-month furlough, then returned to the ship for another two years.
+Home education prepared him well for the mix of cultures and different tasks he has needed to do.
+It encouraged him to realise that there were no limits to what he could learn, if he chose to.